allysonpfeil/TSA_Revision_Prediction/model_planning.md

   - Neural Network
   - Gradient Boosting

 So far, I have written a grid search that will rank the models based on accuracy.
+However, a comparison between accuracy results and AUC ROC will likely be needed.
+By considering both, we will be choosing the most effective model for the specific problem.